angular-ui/ui-router/README.md

 Dependencies for building from source and running tests:

 * [grunt-cli](https://github.com/gruntjs/grunt-cli) - run: `$ npm install -g grunt-cli`
-* Then install development dependencies with: `$ npm install`
+* Then, install the development dependencies by running `$ npm install` from the project directory

-There are a number of targets in the gruntfile that is used to building the solution, documents etc.
+There are a number of targets in the gruntfile that are used to generating different builds:

 * `grunt`: Perform a normal build, runs jshint and karma tests
 * `grunt build`: Perform a normal build